-Volatility in the functional and non-functional currencies of our entities and the U.S. dollar could seriously harm our business, financial condition and operating results.
-The primary impact of currency exchange fluctuations is on our cash, receivables and payables of our operating entities.
-We may experience significant unexpected expenses from fluctuations in exchange rates.
+Volatility in the functional and non-functional currencies of our entities and the U.S. dollar could seriously harm our business, financial condition, and operating results.
+The primary impact of currency exchange fluctuations is on our cash, receivables, and payables of our operating activities.
+We may experience significant unexpected losses from fluctuations in exchange rates.

 Our customer contracts generally require that our customers pay us in U.S. dollars.
 However, the majority of our payroll and other operating expenses are paid in Thai baht.
 As a result of these arrangements, we have significant exposure to changes in the exchange rate between the Thai baht and the U.S. dollar, and our operating results are adversely impacted when the U.S. dollar depreciates relative to the Thai baht and other currencies.
 We have experienced such depreciation in the U.S. dollar as compared with the Thai baht, and our results have been adversely impacted by this fluctuation in exchange rates.
-Further, while we attempt to hedge against certain exchange rate risks, we typically enter into hedging contracts with maturities of up to six months, leaving us exposed to longer term changes in exchange rates.
+As of June 30, 2017, the U.S. dollar had depreciated approximately 4% against the Thai baht since June 24, 2016.
+Further, while we attempt to hedge against certain exchange rate risks, we typically enter into hedging contracts with maturities of up to 12 months, leaving us exposed to longer term changes in exchange rates.

-Also, we have significant exposure to changes in the exchange rate between the RMB and the U.S. dollar.
-The expenses of our PRC subsidiary are denominated in RMB.
-Currently, RMB are convertible in connection with trade- and service-related foreign exchange transactions, foreign debt service and payment of dividends.
+Also, we have significant exposure to changes in the exchange rate between the Chinese Renminbi ("RMB") and pound sterling ("GBP") and the U.S. dollar.
+The expenses of our subsidiaries located in the PRC and the United Kingdom are denominated in RMB and GBP, respectively.
+Currently, RMB are convertible in connection with trade- and service-related foreign exchange transactions, foreign debt service, and payment of dividends.
 The PRC government may at its discretion restrict access in the future to foreign currencies for current account transactions.
 If this occurs, our PRC subsidiary may not be able to pay us dividends in U.S. dollars without prior approval from the PRC State Administration of Foreign Exchange.
 In addition, conversion of RMB for most capital account items, including direct investments, is still subject to government approval in the PRC.
 This restriction may limit our ability to invest the earnings of our PRC subsidiary.
-As of June 24, 2016, the U.S. dollar had appreciated approximately 6.4% against the RMB since June 27, 2014.
+As of June 30, 2017, the U.S. dollar had appreciated approximately 3% against the RMB since June 24, 2016.
 There remains significant international pressure on the PRC government to adopt a substantially more liberalized currency policy.
-Any future appreciation in the value of the RMB against the U.S. dollar could negatively impact our operating results.
+GBP are convertible in connection with trade- and service-related foreign exchange transactions and foreign debt service.
+As of June 30, 2017, the U.S. dollar had depreciated approximately 0.5% against the GBP since September 14, 2016, the date we acquired Exception EMS Ltd. Any appreciation in the value of the RMB and GBP against the U.S. dollar could negatively impact our operating results.